AkashSkySingh/NightStock/docs/production_readme.md

 ## Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for NightStock are outlined below.
 Again, the backend ties together various sources of information to seamlessly generate content as a user continues to browse.

+### Discover new content

+Overall, the Home Feed of a user focuses on users which are being followed at the moment.
+Therefore, to allow for a user to discover additional content, a discover page/container will be created that allows a user to scroll through content other than what they are following.

 ### Search by location